openmhealth/shimmer/README.md

 > This table will be fully populated in in the coming days.

 Visit the links to register and configure your application for each of the APIs you want to use.
-Once credentials are obtained for a particular API, navigate to the settings tab of the console and fill them in.
+Once credentials are obtained for a particular API, you can either set the corresponding values in the `application.yaml` file and rebuild, or if you're running using Docker, set the corresponding values in the `resource-server.env` file.

-> If you didn't build the console, uncomment and replace the corresponding `client-id` and `client-secret` placeholders in the `application.yaml` file with your new credentials and rebuild.

 ## Authorizing access to a third-party user account